rljc/SamSungDataClean/CodeBook.md

 ## Transformations

-The following transformations were applied to the data set available from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, and implemented in  [run_analysis.R](https://github.com/rljc/SamSungDataClean/blob/master/run_analysis.R):.
+The following transformations were applied to the data set available from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip, and implemented in the R script [run_analysis.R](https://github.com/rljc/SamSungDataClean/blob/master/run_analysis.R).

-Note: it is assumed that getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded and unzipped into the directory which is set as working directory in R or Rstudio, so that extracted files are available from a subdirectory named 'UCI HAR Dataset'.
+Note: to run this R script it is assumed that getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded and unzipped into the directory which is set as working directory in R or Rstudio, so that extracted files are available from a subdirectory named 'UCI HAR Dataset'.

 ### Merge of the original training and test data sets